Martha-NYagikuyu/Moringa-ip-Delani-Studio/README.md

 ## Description

-The purpose of my Akan age and gender project is to indicate about akan naming in ghanian culture in ghana.
+The purpose of my delani studio project is to indicates the services being offered to pitch a product.
 The site contains

-five sections; about my project,the title,heading,description,age and gender form and the submit button.
+six sections; about my project,the title,services,what we do,portfolioand the filling form.

 ## Setup requirements
 <ol>